hugoforte/NorthParkLearningSupport/requirements/06-authentication.md

   return async ({ ctx, next }: any) => {
     if (!ctx.session || !ctx.session.user) {
       throw new TRPCError({
-        code: 'UNAUTHORIZED',
+        code: "UNAUTHORIZED",
-        message: 'You must be logged in to access this resource', });
+        message: "You must be logged in to access this resource", });
     }

     if (!canAccess(ctx.session.user.role, permission)) {
       throw new TRPCError({
-        code: 'FORBIDDEN',
+        code: "FORBIDDEN",
-        message: 'You do not have permission to perform this action', });
+        message: "You do not have permission to perform this action", });
     }